 These stories pack a punch!

 When life is messy and you write essays, you get “messays” (messy+essay=messay).
-In her collection of personal, non-linear, stand-alone stories, you will not only be entertained by her colloquial, quirky style, surprising truths are revealed.
+In her collection of personal, nonlinear, stand-alone stories, you will not only be entertained by her colloquial, quirky style, but you’ll discover surprising truths.
 Putting her “quirk to work,” she blends humor and depth.
 This easy, transparent read will appeal to anyone looking for a little downtime.
-You will end up not only with that, but so much more.

-If you dig a little in an average day, you too can find the golden nugget—and don’t we all need that?
+If you dig a little in an average day, you too can find the gold nuggets—and don’t we all need that?